Katrine Henderson and NallaRuer are an artist connective and co-founders of the online learning platform Ecology of Being.

-They view Ecology of Being as an expression of the outerior connective reality of nature and the accumulation of the learning and knowledge they have acquired from our Earthland.
-The ancient story of humans in nature and their interwoven relationships with other beings in nature provides the paradigm and context for the development and streaming of their work.
+They view Ecology of Being as an extension of their artwork project and the whole of their work as an expression of the outerior connective reality of nature.
+Their foundational driver is the accumulated learning and knowledge they have acquired from their attuned relationships with the more-than-human world.
+The ancient story of humans in nature and their interwoven relationships with other beings in nature provides the paradigm and context for the development and dissemination of their work.

 They see the vast web of intercommunication and inter-connection that flows through all of our Earthland as the greater intelligence of nature that bonds all aspects of life in mutuality and reciprocity.
 The state of being that the vast majority of modern humans have now separated themselves from.